Two questions keep popping up about logos; What makes a good logo? And, do you need one? Find out the answers below.

 Michael Warren Campbell

-I’d love to hear your advice.
-Please let me know in the comments, or message me @dmcorp on Twitter or dynamic888 on Skype.
-Please share this post with your network of friends, colleagues, and anyone else you think might enjoy it.
+If you would like to chat about this article, message me @dmcorp on Twitter or dynamic888 on Skype.
+Please share it with your friends, colleagues, coworkers, and anyone else that might enjoy it.
 Thank you!